utculiacan/ric-automation/README.md

-# ric9-automation
+# ric-automation
-Resources for Automation of digital infrastructure class
+Resources for automation of digital infrastructure and server managament classes